-San Juan, Puerto Rico - \$315.6 million for design and construction (site is federally owned)
+San Juan, Puerto Rico - \$20.0 million for design and \$295.5 million for construction (\$22.5 million was previously funded for site and design in FY 2022, site is federally owned)

 The Clemente Ruiz-Nazario U.S. Courthouse and Federico Degetau Federal Building in San Juan, Puerto Rico were declared a judicial space emergency by the Judicial Conference in September 2020.
 In early 2018, the Puerto Rico District Court was informed that the Federico Degetau Federal Building was among eight courthouses found to be structurally deficient and at extremely high risk for seismic activity.
 GSA reported that the federal building did not meet the required performance level and that significant, and invasive, seismic remediation work was necessary.
-Recommended seismic upgrades to the Degetau Federal Building seismic bracing to the mechanical systems.
+Recommended seismic upgrades to the Degetau Federal Building significant, and invasive, seismic remediation work was necessary.
+Recommended seismic upgrades to the Degetau Federal Building include reinforcing columns, new shear walls, concrete deck doweling and replacement, retrofitting the existing spandrels at the perimeter walls, and adding seismic bracing to the mechanical systems.
 In order to safely perform the necessary seismic work, a new annex needs to be constructed in advance to provide not only necessary permanent expansion space for the court but also temporary swing space for all tenants during the invasive seismic upgrade to the Degetau Federal Building.

-GSA currently estimates that \$315.6 million is needed for construction of the annex.
+GSA currently estimates that \$338.0 million is needed for construction of the annex.
 In FY 2022, the project received \$22.5 million for site and design.
-GSA's update to its FY 2022 project estimate of \$239.7 million reflects changes resulting from annual escalation (FYs 2021 and 2022), projected annual escalation, a required project labor agreement, design fee increase, and maintenance and inspection (M&I) fee increases.
+GSA's project estimate reflects changes resulting from annual escalation (FYs 2021 and 2022), projected annual escalation, a required project labor agreement, design fee increase, and maintenance and inspection (M&I) fee increases.
 The proposed new annex will meet the expansion needs of the district court with six district courtrooms and ten chambers, provide secure circulation for prisoner movement, and expand facilities for prisoner management to better accommodate the USMS.